-In June 2016, the FASB issued updated guidance that introduces a new forward-looking approach, based on expected losses, to estimate credit losses on certain types of financial instruments including trade receivables.
-The estimate of expected credit losses will require entities to incorporate historical information, current information and reasonable and supportable forecasts.
+In June 2016, the FASB issued an accounting standard update that introduces a new forward-looking approach, based on expected losses, to estimate credit losses on certain types of financial instruments including trade receivables.
+The estimate of expected credit losses requires entities to incorporate historical information, current information and reasonable and supportable forecasts.
 This guidance also expands the disclosure requirements to enable users of financial statements to understand the entity's assumptions, models and methods for estimating expected credit losses.
 This guidance is effective for annual reporting periods, and any interim periods within those annual periods, that begin after December 15, 2019 with early adoption permitted.
-Accordingly, the guidance will be effective for the Company on August 30, 2020.
-The Company is currently evaluating the impact that this guidance will have on its financial statements and related disclosures.
+The Company's adoption of this guidance on August 30, 2020 did not have a material impact on its financial statements.